Transform Old Tube Pans into Charming DIY Tabletop Planters

+This weekend our family spent lots of time outside beautifying our yard.
 One of the highlights was taking some of our old pans and turning them into frugal plant holders.

 About a month ago, my grandmother gave me a bunch of baking pans.
+She knows that I love to bake, especially cakes.

 However, some of those pans were not up to baking standards.
-Each pan had its own unique wear from use like small specks of rust to really baked-on food.
+Each pan had unique wear from use, like specks of rust to baked-on food.
+I wasn’t ready to throw them out yet.
+I thought, “How can I up-cycle them?”

 Here is how I turned my grandmother’s old tube pan into a pretty and frugal planter.

 The start of spring means you can expect a bunch of sales on plants.
+You can also repurpose plants you have already grown around your home.
+The choice is yours.

 First, before adding your dirt & plants, drill some holes for irrigation.

 Ignore the fact that my hubby drilled the holes as an afterthought.
 I was so excited I started planting away and never thought about irrigation.
-The wonderful thing about my husband is he a GENIUS.
+The wonderful thing about my husband – he is a GENIUS.

 Lesson learned.
 Think before you act.

+Now you can add in your dirt.
 Leaving enough room for your plants and enough to water your plants.
 If you put in too much dirt, it will spill out all over your lovely table.

 The Final Results (beautiful might I add).
 Keep in mind, if you want to add a few more personal touches, you can always paint the outside of the pan.

-I know we will be watering these plants often.
+As an afterthought, I know we will be watering these plants often.
 I am almost thinking it would be a great idea to paint these bundt pans with Rustoleum to prevent further rusting.

 Other Frugal Gardening Articles